rikurauhala/yesan/documentation/srs.md

 ## Functionality

 The programming language used is Python and user data is stored in an SQLite database via the `sqlite3` module.
 Data may also be imported and exported in the csv file format.
-The application contains the following functionality. *Basic* functionality forms the core of the application and *secondary* features are ideas for further development.
+The application contains the following functionality. *Primary* functionality forms the core of the application and *secondary* features are ideas for further development.

-### Basic
+### Primary

 All of the following functionality has been implemented.
 This list represents the current state of the application.